LAST FEW DAYS TO TAKE ADVANTAGE OF THE 10% OFF SALE!

 But a different medrish tells us that Moishe and Oig really settled their disputes through arm wrestling.
 After much struggle, Moishe won the match, and in turn received all of the land east of the Jordan River on behalf of Klal Yisroel.
 While Oig, upon losing his kingdom, was forced to work as a telemarketer and sell Amway products in his spare time.

 The MAHARAL has a beautiful interpretation of this event.
 He suggests that Moishe Rabbeinu never actually fought Oig.
 Indeed, he never met him, though did read an article about him once.
-Rather, Moishe created this legend to build excitement about the prospects of entering the Eretz Yisroel, to unify the people, and to make people forget about the whole "Persia is developing weapons of mass destruction" fear.
+Rather, Moishe created this legend to build excitement about the prospects of entering the Eretz Yisroel, to unify the people, and to make people forget about the whole "Babylon has weapons of mass destruction" debacle.

 Indeed, just as the Jews stood on that mountain overlooking the Promised Land, we too, in our generation, stand at a critical juncture in our history.
 Do we push forward, or step backward?
 Do we move into the future, or recede into the past?
 Our wives are relying on us to make the right decisions, as are our children, grandchildren, and great grandchildren.